gopakumar-k-a/task-manager-frontend/README.md

 ### Slides

-1. **Welcome to imageDrive**
+1. **Welcome to Task Manager**
-   - **Description**: An application that allows you to manage your images with ease.
-Login, Register, and start uploading!
+   - **Description**: An application that allows you to manage your tasks with ease.
+Login, Register, and start managing your tasks today!

 2. **Register and Login**
-   - **Description**: Create an account using your Email ID and Phone number, and secure it with a password.
-Forgot your password?
-No worries, reset it anytime!
+   - **Description**: Create an account with your Email ID and Password.
+Secure your tasks with safe login options and manage access with JWT-based authentication.

-3. **Add and Manage Images**
+3. **Add and Manage Tasks**
-   - **Description**: Easily add images with titles, view your uploads, and manage them all in one place.
-Edit or delete your images with just a click.
+   - **Description**: Easily add tasks, view your task list, and manage them all in one place.
+Edit or delete your tasks with just a click.

-4. **Rearrange Images**
-   - **Description**: Drag and drop to rearrange your images.
-Save the order that best suits your needs.
+4. **Real-Time Task Updates**
+   - **Description**: Get real-time updates on task changes, whether a task is added, edited, or deleted, without needing to refresh your page.

-5. **Edit and Delete**
+5. **Task Statistics and Visualization**
-   - **Description**: Need to update an image or its title?
-Edit it!
-Want to remove it?
-Delete it with ease.
+   - **Description**: Get insights into your task management with visual data on completed, pending, and overdue tasks.

 ## Backend Integration

-The image upload and management process involves the following backend technologies:
+The task management process involves the following backend technologies:

-- **Image Upload**: Uses [Multer](https://www.npmjs.com/package/multer) to handle file uploads in Node.js.
-- **Storage**: Uploaded images are stored in an [Amazon S3 bucket](https://aws.amazon.com/s3/) for scalable and secure file storage.
+- **Task API**: Uses RESTful API endpoints for handling task creation, editing, deletion, and retrieval.
+- **Real-Time Communication**: Uses [Socket.io](https://socket.io/) for real-time updates to the task list across all connected clients.
-- **Database**: Information about the uploaded images (such as titles and URLs) is saved in [MongoDB](https://www.mongodb.com/) for persistent storage and easy retrieval.
+- **Database**: Task information is stored in [MongoDB](https://www.mongodb.com/) for persistent storage and easy retrieval.
+- **Authentication**: Uses [JSON Web Tokens (JWT)](https://jwt.io/) for secure user authentication and authorization.

 ## Getting Started